Seagate/cortx-k8s/k8_cortx_cloud/README.txt

 scp prereq-deploy-cortx-cloud.sh root@192.168.1.1:/home/

-2. Run prerequisite script on all worker nodes, and untainted master node that allows scheduling. "<disk-partition>" and "<mount-path>" are required inputs to run this script.
-   The disk mount point should match "solution.nodes.nodeX.devices.system" in the "solution.yaml" file.
-This disk partition should NOT match any devices listed in "solution.storage.cvg*":
+2. Run prerequisite script on all worker nodes, and untainted master node that allows scheduling. "<disk-partition>" is a required input to run this script.
+This disk partition should NOT match any devices listed in "solution.storage.cvg*" in the "solution.yaml" file:

-./prereq-deploy-cortx-cloud.sh <disk-partition> <mount-path>
+./prereq-deploy-cortx-cloud.sh <disk-partition>

 Example:
-./prereq-deploy-cortx-cloud.sh /dev/sdb /mnt/fs-local-volume
+./prereq-deploy-cortx-cloud.sh /dev/sdb

 ###############################################
 # Deploy and destroy CORTX cloud              #